javierbrea/cypress-fail-fast/README.md

 ### Configuration for parallel runs

 The plugin configuration supports defining two callbacks that, used in combination, allow to skip tests in one run when other run starts skipping tests also.
-Where, or how do you store the "flag" that allows to communicate your runs is on your hand, the plugin does not care about it.
+Where, or how do you store the "flag" that allows to communicate your runs is in your hands, the plugin does not care about it.

 To implement it, the plugin can receive an object with extra configuration as third argument when it is registered in the `cypress/plugins/index.js` file: